-Ethiopian Shipping and Logistics Services Enterprise (ESLSE) is the country’s flag carrier and the majority of the cargo that’s imported to Ethiopia is carried by ESL.
+Ethiopian Shipping and Logistics (ESL) is the country’s flag carrier and the majority of the cargo that is imported to Ethiopia is carried by ESL.